Example 5: Shor's Algorithm

 where \(k=0,1,\dots,r-1\)

-This can be done by computing the sequence of continued-fraction convergents.
-These are a sequence of progressively better approximations to a fraction.
-For example, the first few convergents for \(\pi\) are \(\frac{22}{7}, \frac{333}{106}, \frac{355}{113},\dots\).
+The next step is to deduce the multiplicative order \(r\) by finding the exact rational \(\frac{k}{r}\) from the approximation \(\frac{x}{2^m}\).
+This can be done by computing the sequence of continued-fraction convergents, which are a sequence of progressively better approximations to a fraction.

 \[a^q\equiv 1\pmod{N} \]